 Reducing America’s addiction to imported oil is important not only because of the risk that foreign governments will reduce supplies and raise prices, but also because of the dangers of shipping the oil from troubled regions such as the Persian Gulf.

-The surge in ethanol production has reduced gasoline imports from nearly 10 billion gallons in 2005 to almost zero today.
-Looked at another way, the ethanol produced in 2015 displaced an amount of gasoline refined from 527 million barrels of crude oil.
-That’s roughly equivalent to the volume of oil imported annually from Saudi Arabia and Kuwait combined.
+Looked at another way, the ethanol produced in 2016 displaced an amount of gasoline refined from 540 million barrels of crude oil.

 FACT: We are dangerously dependent on petroleum from volatile areas of the world.